RazvanRanca/StocPy/Readme.md

 * Add the desired distribution to the `dists` array
 * Add a (key:value) pair consisting of (distribution name : distribution index in `dists` array) to the `erps` dictionary
 * Create a 3 line wrapper function which gets the distribution parameters from the user, calls `initERP` and then returns `getERP`.
-See the wrappers provided in stocPy (normal, poisson, etc.) to understand the pattern this wrapper follows.
+See the wrappers provided in stocPy (normal, poisson, etc.) to understand the pattern this wrapper follows (**note:** the `name` attribute has to come last in the wrapper function's parameter list and must not be passed via *args or **kwargs, otherwise the automatic naming breaks down).

 Installation
 ---